Mental Health & Counseling

 Students requesting an appointment are given an initial time for evaluation within two to four weekdays.
 Following this initial appointment, most students are able to be connected with their therapist typically within a couple of weeks.
-We have added MHC staff clinicians, so we anticipate that the number of students waiting longer than that will be greatly reduced compared with previous years.

 At the initial evaluation, the clinician will give the student a card with contact information so that they can remain in touch.
 The clinician will also inform the student about next steps including when the student will hear back about followup.

 In urgent situations, any student can speak with an on-call clinician 24 hours per day, every day of the year (daytime through MHC at 203-432-0290 and after hours through Acute Care 203-432-0123).

 Mental Heallth & Counseling FAQ Topics